svalinn/DAGMC/doc/usersguide/uw2.rst

 We are now ready to run, once we have made the input deck for each Monte Carlo code.
 We wish to launch 10^5 particles from a point source located at 0 0 0, with isotropic angular behaviour for photons of 1 MeV.
-The input for MCNP and FLUKA are shown below, MCNP for example let us call this mcnp.inp;
+The input for MCNP and FLUKA are shown below.

+MCNP example: let us call this mcnp.inp
 ::
    example of UWUW
    c notice no cell cards